BiradarScripts/VR-FINAL_PROJECT-2025/README.md

 * The final **v13** model successfully recovered from the v11/v12 dip, achieving performance very close to the peak (v7) and representing a substantial improvement over the baseline.

 The fine-tuning process successfully enhanced the BLIP model's VQA capabilities.
 The analysis across 13 versions demonstrated a clear positive trajectory, despite temporary dips.
 The final version (v13) achieved strong performance across all key metrics, significantly surpassing the original baseline and demonstrating the effectiveness of the fine-tuning dataset and process.
 Key performance indicators like VQA Accuracy, BERTScore F1, METEOR, ROUGE-L, and VCCS all reflect this overall positive trend with specific periods of rapid improvement, peak performance, temporary decline, and final recovery.

-(Example: Insert your batch-wise accuracy plot here or describe it.
-This plot would show accuracy on the Y-axis and Master Batch Number (1 to 14) on the X-axis.)

 ## 🧑‍💻 Team Members